Juvenile Services Education Program (JSEP) Menus and Nutrition

 The Department of Juvenile Services' Food and Nutritional Services team assist in learning about nutrition through various traditions such as posters, monthly food menu choices, and other fun activities.
 We incorporate menu selections and food choices into holidays, celebrations, and special occasions, such as National School Breakfast Week, National School Lunch Week, and National Nutrition Month.
 Each month, the program focuses on a Food of the Month to serve in the department's residential facility cafeterias.
 The purpose of the Food of the Month promotion is to highlight the nutritional benefits of healthy eating, wellness, and making health conscious food choices in an adolescent's diet.
 This food item is chosen based on consideration of the diverse ethnicities, cultures, and the correlation to the traditions of various backgrounds.

-Featured Food of the Month: Winter Greens
+Featured Food of the Month: Broccoli

 Resources: